samed-c/dieticpro/README.md

 * Standard Features
   * Customer Management
   * Appointment Management
+* Disadvantages
+  * Application language is Turkish only.
+  * There may be dependancies needed to run in your windows version which were not reported yet.

 ## Installation on Windows
 * There is no installation.
 Just copy files from debug folder into flash drive.